 Survivor

-Definition of survivor in the context of mental health (based on Wallcraft 2003)
+Definition of survivor in the context of mental health (taken from Wallcraft 2003)

 The use of the term ‘survivor’ is seen as implying that the person has come through traumatic experiences (related to their mental health and/or mental health services) and is committed to campaigning for change.
 In some cases, it is used by people who no longer depend on services.
 Some respondents find this term more positive than ‘service user’, while a few think it is too dramatic and divisive.